From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 The practical implementation involves graduated trust levels:

-Level 1: Full Review - Agent creates draft, human reviews and approves before any code changes.
+Level 1: Full Review.
+Agent creates draft, human reviews and approves before any code changes.
 Appropriate for new agent deployments and sensitive codebases.

-Level 2: Gated Merge - Agent creates PR, automated tests run, human approves merge.
+Level 2: Gated Merge.
+Agent creates PR, automated tests run, human approves merge.
 Appropriate for established agents on well-tested codebases.

-Level 3: Auto-Merge with Notification - Agent creates PR, tests pass, auto-merge proceeds, human notified.
+Level 3: Auto-Merge with Notification.
+Agent creates PR, tests pass, auto-merge proceeds, human notified.
 Appropriate for low-risk changes (patch updates, formatting) on stable systems.

-Level 4: Autonomous with Audit - Agent makes changes directly, comprehensive logging, periodic human audit.
+Level 4: Autonomous with Audit.
+Agent makes changes directly, comprehensive logging, periodic human audit.
 Appropriate only for reversible, low-blast-radius changes in non-production environments.

 Automation Complacency Risk

 Research on HITL systems warns of automation complacency where humans over-trust systems, rationalize anomalies, and stop questioning outputs.
 The more reliable a system appears, the less vigilant its human overseers become.
 Counter this by requiring periodic deep reviews even of auto-approved changes.
+Also note that 88% of autonomous agent pilots fail before production rollout, most often stalling during security review, governance implementation, or integration hardening rather than during model experimentation.

 The trust framework should include: